Suffolk County Veterans Resource Fair helps those who served

 “I enjoy helping other veterans out,” he said.

-Some of the material available provided information on the PACT Act signed into law in 2022 that expands VA health care and benefits for veterans exposed to hazardous materials during their service.
+Some of the material available provided information on the PACT Act signed into law in 2022 that expands Department of Veterans Affairs health care and benefits for veterans exposed to hazardous materials during their service.

 He said he was lucky enough to not need as many services as some other veterans may need but was still interested to see what was available.

-James Brennan, deputy director of the county’s Veterans Services Agency, gave an overview of how the agency assists veterans through a “very cumbersome and difficult system” of obtaining benefits during a presentation inside the auditorium of the arts center.
+James Brennan, deputy director of the county’s Veterans Services Agency, gave an overview of how the agency assists veterans through a “very cumbersome and difficult system” of obtaining benefits during a presentation in the arts center's auditorium.

 “Every veteran is different,” he said.
 “There is no cookie-cutter solution.
 Everyone had a different experience. … Now as you’re going through the process to claim your benefits, those differences matter.”